DamoM73/microbit_python/introduction.md

 # Introduction for Teachers

-A website for the use of Circuit Python on the Microbit
+A website provides tutorials on using MicroPython to program the Micro:bit.

+## Hardware

+We will be using the following hardware in these tutorials:

+- BBC Micro:bit v2